January 20, 2025 Newsletter

 Upcoming Public Hearings

-On Wednesday, January 8, P&Z will hold a public hearing on ZA24-10 on 0.172 acres at 2015 Loyd Drive.
-They wish for Residential Single-family (RS-7.2).
+On Wednesday, January 22, P&Z will hold a public hearing on updates to the UDC (Unified Development Code) for tree preservation and mitigation.
 If approved this will go to the city council on February 4.

 On Tuesday, January 28, the city council will hold a public hearing on SUP24-8 on 5.406 acres at 2020 S. Watson Road.
 They wish for a special use permit for gas well drilling.